 - Kagoshima University

 Want to get admission to your dream university abroad?
 Then, Register Here!

 Tuition Fee and Cost of Living

-It is quite obvious that the average tuition fee to study in Japan is not as high as those in the US and the UK.
+It is quite obvious that the average tuition fee to study in Japan is not as high as that in the US and the UK.
 Your first-year fee for an undergraduate program will be around ¥800,000 at a national university.
 As for the private university, the fee may range from ¥1,100,000 to ¥1,640,000, excluding medical, pharmaceutical and dental colleges.
 And, studying in a local public university may cost around ¥930,000.
 When we talk about the costs of living in Japan, it is around ¥89,000 per month covering rent, food, insurance, entertainment and other living costs.

 Japanese Government (MEXT) Scholarship

 The Government of Japan offers the following scholarship for Indian students: